DannyFeliz/create-pull-request/README.md

 ```

 ## Aliases
-You can use any of these alias to refer to this package
+You can use any of these aliases to refer to this package.
 - create-pull-request
 - cpr
 - open-pr